ZeusCoderBE/Manage-city-citizens-paperwork/README.md

-# Manage city citizens' paperwork
+# Windows programming to manage city citizens' documents

 -Project implemented by: